 "Every report I sign goes out as if it'll be reviewed by the toughest underwriter, attorney, or judge — because some of them will be."

 Miner Appraisals has been valuing Utah homes since 2017.
-Independent, owner‑operated, and locally focused — which means the appraiser you talk to on the phone is the same one inspecting your property and signing the report.
+Independent, owner‑operated, and locally focused — which means the appraiser who answers your inquiry is the same one inspecting your property and signing the report.

 If you're outside this map, ask anyway — we travel for the right assignment, especially attorney work and rural valuations.